HCL-TECH-SOFTWARE/discover-mobile-SDKs/README.md

 ## Install

-If you use yarn
+> If you use yarn, cd to your project folder; copy and paste the following line in terminal window

 ```sh
 yarn add react-native-sha256 react-native-device-info react-native-hcl-discover
 ```

-Or if you use npm
+> Or if you use npm

 ```sh
 npm install react-native-sha256 react-native-device-info react-native-hcl-discover
 ```

+> Since npm auto linking is unreliable, do the following to install pods, just to be sure

 ```sh
 cd ios